Köpenick

-Köpenick (/de/) is a historic town and locality (Ortsteil) in Berlin, situated at the confluence of the rivers Dahme and Spree, in the southeast of the German capital.
+Köpenick (/de/) is a historic locality (Ortsteil) in Berlin, situated at the confluence of the rivers Dahme and Spree in the southeast of the German capital.
 It was formerly known as Copanic and then Cöpenick, only officially adopting the current spelling in 1931.
-It is known for the imposter Hauptmann von Köpenick.

 Prior to its incorporation into Berlin in 1920, Köpenick had been an independent town.
 It then became a borough of Berlin, and with an area of 128 km2, Berlin's largest.
 As a result of Berlin's 2001 administrative reform, the borough of Köpenick was merged with that of Treptow to create the current borough of Treptow-Köpenick.

 Köpenick is home to the Bundesliga football club 1.
 FC Union Berlin, who play at the Stadion An der Alten Försterei.
 Mellowpark, the largest outdoor skatepark in Europe, is located in the town.
+Köpenick is also known for the imposter Hauptmann von Köpenick.

 Geography

 Overview

 A large percentage of Köpenick's surface area is made up of pine forests and expanses of water like lake Müggelsee, which is why it is often referred to as the "green lungs" of Berlin (Grüne Lunge Berlins).
 The Müggelberge hills in the south-east of Köpenick reach 115 m, making them the highest natural point of Berlin.

 The historic town lies in the center of the Berlin Urstromtal meltwater valley, on an island at the confluence of the Dahme and Spree rivers.
 The original island had been separated by two channelisation ditches, the Katzengraben and the Schlossgraben, into what are now the three islands Baumgarteninsel (plantation island), Old Town and Schlossinsel (palace island), on which the eponymous Köpenick Palace is located.
 The Katzengraben is now the main navigable branch of the Spree, transecting the old river bend north of the Old Town.

 The Spree links Köpenick with lake Müggelsee and inner Berlin, and further via the Havel and Elbe rivers with the North Sea.
 The Oder–Spree Canal links the Dahme, at nearby Schmöckwitz, with the Oder river, at Eisenhüttenstadt, thus providing a navigable connection between Köpenick, the Oder and thus the Baltic Sea.